tomaslin/grails-geocities-theme/README.md

-Makes any grails platform site more awesome by making it look like 1998 geocities theme.
+Makes any GRAILS APP that uses Platform UI more awesome.